 So one professional can diagnose a person as a sociopath and another may diagnose him as a psychopath.

-Regardless of any differences in sociopath vs psychopath, these parasites cause a huge amount of damage in society and the most important thing is to be aware that they exist and to begin to recognize the characteristics and to learn how they create relationships and use mind control, so you don't fall victim to these social predators.
+Regardless of whether you think your friend or wife or controlling mother is a sociopath vs psychopath, these parasites cause a huge amount of damage in society and the most important thing is to be aware that they exist and to begin to recognize the characteristics and to learn how they create relationships and use mind control, so you don't fall victim to these social predators, or, if it's too late, that you can get yourself out of their clutches...

 Do you think you are being taken advantage of emotionally, physically, sexually or financially in your relationship?
 Do you want to leave but you can't seem to get away?